How many classes are there in a semester?

 **Illness**

+We care about the health of all our participants, and our own health too!
 If you or your child are ill or have any communicable condition, please do NOT come to class - while we'll miss you, we think it better if you stay home and recuperate fully.
+Please see our Health and Hygiene page for more details.

 Please do NOT bring unregistered siblings who are missing school due to illness to Music Together class with a younger sibling.